whitmanarchive/whitman-LG_1855_variorum/README.md

 Some of the outputs of scripts available in this repository are the actual HTML of the variorum, a list of works, and IIIF manifests.

+*Currently, the Whitman development server is calling the XSLT scripts from Cocoon!*  This means that changes you make to code on the server should show up right away, but it also means that you are pulling variables from `config.xsl` rather than `public.yml`, so be aware of that discrepancy!
+Regardless of whether this code is on the dev or production server, the variorum is being generated via the XSLT in the `scripts` directory.

 ## Setup

 For information about how to set up this repository and its scripts, please visit [datura](https://github.com/CDRH/datura).
 You will need Ruby, Datura, Saxon-HE, and gems required by the Datura software to run these scripts.